pivotal/docs-tap/application-accelerator/creating-accelerators/testing-accelerators.hbs.md

 # Testing accelerators

-This topic describes how to test an updated accelerator (or fragment) that is not registered in your Tanzu Application Platform cluster.
+This topic tells you how to test an updated accelerator, or fragment that is not registered in your Tanzu Application Platform (commonly known as TAP) cluster.

 ## <a id="accel-rapid-iteration"></a>Generating a project from local sources